sjsrey/ors/ors_address.md

 Comments quickly followed from a diverse array of individuals spanning the spectrum from an Arizona high school math teacher to a winner of a Fields Medal.
 Shortly after one month from beginning, the project accumulated over 800 contributions representing 170,000 words and by early March the collective effort had generated an elementary proof.
 This initial success of the Polymath project has been extended to other math problems, and similar open source collaborative models have been employed in other fields including biology, physics and computer science.
-More broadly, one can point to the popularity of sites such as Stack Exchange,  a community-powered question and answer forum where programers frequent in seeking help on problems, as evidence that this approach scales well.
+More broadly, one can point to the popularity of sites such as Stack Exchange,  a community-powered question and answer forum programmers frequent in seeking help on problems, as evidence that this approach scales well.
 These models provide new pathways for pushing the limits of our problem solving abilities.